bonitasoft/bonita-doc/md/connector-development-toolkit.md

 6. Complete your connector implementation and test classes.
 7. When you are ready to package the connector, run this command in the implementation project folder: `mvn package`

-This will produce a connector zip file that can be imported in Bonita BPM Studio: `/target/<artifactId>-<version>-dist.zip`
+This will produce a connector zip file that can be imported in Bonita Studio: `/target/<artifactId>-<version>-dist.zip`

 <a id="widgetTypeReference"/>